OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-ingress/index.md

 description: Deploy an ingress resource to a Kubernetes cluster.
 ---

+This featured was introduced as a pre-release in Octopus `2018.8`.

 [Ingress resources](http://g.octopushq.com/KubernetesIngressResource) provide a way to direct HTTP traffic to Service resources based on the requested host and path.

 #### Ingress Name